hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Update all 'locator' functions imports to using the 'locate_element' master function
 - [ ] Drop the '=None' & '=False' parameters from the 'locator' functions => first requires updating everything to use 'locate_element'
-- [ ] Swap the 'document' and 'quick' parameters (and arguments in the 'locate_element' function) after performing the above
+- [ ] Swap the 'document' and 'quick' parameters (and arguments in the 'locate_element' function) after performing the above = [ ] Consider wrapping the entire 'locate_element' master function in a 'try' / 'except' StaleElementReferenceException function (used originally in the 'leopard' search script)

 ### Open To Do